-The harsh self-aggressive part (inner critic or superego) is the same primitive energy that prehistoric humans needed for survival.
+The harsh self-aggressive part (inner critic or superego) is a derivative of the primitive aggression that prehistoric humans needed for survival.
 The aggressiveness has been muted somewhat by civilization, yet it has not been, by any means, entirely dispelled from our psyche.
 Self-aggression becomes problematic right from childhood when, in some measure, it’s turned inward against the frail ego, as Freud famously stated.
 The child’s weak musculature is unable to expend all of the considerable aggression outward into the environment, so it is turned inward against the self because it has to flow somewhere.
 Later, as adults, we do expend much of our aggressive energy outwards in the form of productive and creative sublimations, providing we’re not too neurotic (too inwardly conflicted), in which case we turn much of it inward against our self.

 Cognitive therapy doesn’t recognize these inner forces.
 It is biased in favor of the ego or the mind, in that it claims incorrectly that the rational mind can consistently be expected to overrule irrational emotions.
 Many people identify, to some degree, with their mind, which is experienced as their conscious ego, and they are prone to believe that their ego is the master of the self.
 They believe themselves to be in possession of a mental operating system that, as they see it, is firmly anchored in rationality.
 It pleases the ego, which strives for a favorable self-image, to believe that it’s in command of rationality and can thereby subdue the forces of irrationality.
 This impression of reality is also attractive to people because it helps to subdue the inner fear that arises through deep self-exploration.